emqx/emqx-docs/en_US/messaging/mqtt-retained-message.md

    :::tip

-   With topic set to `sensor/+`, both `sensor/t1` and `sensor/t2` are subscribed.
+   With the topic set to `sensor/+`, both `sensor/t1` and `sensor/t2` are subscribed.
 For more information on topics and wildcards, see [Understanding MQTT Topics & Wildcards by Case](https://www.emqx.com/en/blog/advanced-features-of-mqtt-topics).

    :::